WATCH: Highfield Ely Academy releases hilarious 2019 leavers' video

-Special school in East Cambridgeshire comes together for hilarious leavers' music video featuring dancing pupils and teachers
+Special school in East Cambridgeshire comes together for hilarious leavers' music video featuring dancing teachers

 Highfield Ely Academy

-Staff and pupils at one of Cambridgeshire's special schools have come together to film a hilarious leavers' music video.
+Staff at one of Cambridgeshire's special schools have come together to film a hilarious leavers' music video.

-Teachers and students from Highfield Ely Academy danced along to hits from Dolly Parton, Queen, Carly Rae Jepsen and The Proclaimers in the eight-minute video.
+Teachers from Highfield Ely Academy danced along to hits from Dolly Parton, Queen, Carly Rae Jepsen and The Proclaimers in the eight-minute video.

-The video, which already has over 4,000 views, takes viewers for a tour around the school which is based near Ely city centre and introduces staff and pupils along the way.
+The video, which already has over 4,000 views, takes viewers for a tour around the school which is based near Ely city centre and introduces members of staff along the way.

 You may also want to watch: